Project Management Fundamentals

 Once you’ve established that a project is worth taking on, we’ll guide you through a sample project charter.
 The project charter is a guide to important questions to be addressed at the beginning of a project and serves as a reference point throughout.
 Finally, we’ll look at some of the tools and techniques you can use as a project manager to help with a well-conceived and planned project stay on course through completion.

-Joshua Peskay is a technology leader with two decades of experience leading technology change for over a thousand New York City nonprofits.
-He helps organizations sort through the incredible pace of change to select the best technology and use it wisely.
-He also does cybersecurity stuff.
+Joshua Peskay is the Vice President of Technology Strategy at RoundTable Technology and an accomplished technology leader with more than two decades of experience leading technology change for over a thousand New York City nonprofit organizations.
+Joshua has a proven track-record for planning, implementing and supporting a wide range of successful technology solutions for nonprofits.
+Joshua is committed to helping organizations sort through the rapid pace of technological change to select the best products and services available and use them effectively.

 Earn While You Learn - Professional Credits